codatio/codat-docs/docs/integrations/commerce/api-workflow.md

 :::info Sync status

-Before you can view data using one of the commerce endpoints, you must wait for the data synchronisation to complete.
+Before you can view data using one of the commerce endpoints, you must wait for the data synchronization to complete.
 To check the status of any dataset, see the [sync status](/core-concepts/status) documentation.
 :::